-Note #2: Categories will be available for all classes in either "F" - FULL, "T' - TOURING or "S" - STREET.
-Replace the "x" in the class designation above with the appropriate category that you will be competing in with your automobile (examples: PP01F (356SC in full), PP10T (Modified in touring) or PP05S (993 in street).
+Note #2: Categories will be available for all classesin either "T" - TOURING or "S" - STREET.
+Replace the "x" in the class designation

+STREET.
+Replace the "x" in the class designation above with the appropriate category that you will be competing in with your automobile (examples: PP10T (Modified in touring) or PP05S (993 in street).